theroutercompany/api_router/docs/deployment.md

 ## Rollback

-- In Render, detach the custom domain and reattach it to the previous trade API service.
+- In Render, detach the custom domain and reattach it to the previous deployment.
-- Keep the gateway service running on its Render URL for debugging failed deployments.
+- Keep the gateway service running on its Render URL for debugging failed rollouts.

 ## CI Artifacts

-The GitHub Actions workflow uploads two artifacts on every push/PR:
+The GitHub Actions workflow uploads the merged `dist/openapi.json` document on every push/PR so downstream consumers can regenerate SDKs or docs without cloning the repo.

-- `openapi-spec` – the merged `dist/openapi.json` document.
-- `openapi-docs` – a ReDoc-rendered HTML snapshot (`docs/openapi.html`).

-Use these artifacts for release notes, SDK generation, or documentation previews.